 “Telling Tales as a programme gives myself and other audio creators in university or surrounding Sunderland a chance to showcase our creativity, our talents, and network together professionally.” - Stephanie Chungu

-Since Jay began producing / presenting Telling Tales in January 2017, the structure of Telling Tales has evolved; the programme now invites the producers of these audio dramas, documentaries & sound art pieces into the radio studio to share the stories & experiences behind creating the pieces, and their thoughts on their creative practice, live on air.
+During Jay's six-month run as producer / presenter on Telling Tales from January-July 2017, the structure of Telling Tales evolved; the programme now invites the producers of these audio dramas, documentaries & sound art pieces into the radio studio to share the stories & experiences behind creating the pieces, and their thoughts on their creative practice, live on air.

 “It was a great chance to let people know the story behind the story; what led me to make the piece and how I found the whole process.
 The interview was very informal and I didn’t feel any pressure at all to disclose anything I didn’t want to.” - Angela Burns

-MA student Emma Casson joined the team in March 2017:
+MA Radio student Emma Casson joined the team in March 2017 as part of her Masters degree:

 “Since starting presenting Telling Tales, I have developed new skills which I’ve been able to apply elsewhere, particularly when interviewing.
 What I enjoy most about Telling Tales is the team and their enthusiasm, and the opportunity to chat to emerging audio producers about their work.
 Just through talking to these talented producers you can learn so much, even those who are just starting out have so much to share.”